How to challenge an international arrest warrant (red notices and diffusions)

 Notice publication and removal

-Interpol’s General Secretariat releases notices on its own initiative or in response to requests from National Central Bureaus (NCB) or authorized international bodies.
-The alerts are made available on Interpol’s secure website.
-If the requesting nation agrees, extracts of notifications may be published on Interpol’s public website.
+Interpol’s General Secretariat issues notices proactively or upon requests from NCBs or authorized international bodies.
+These alerts are posted on Interpol’s secure website, and if agreed upon by the requesting nation, extracts may be published on Interpol’s public site.

 Interpol Red Notice

-The most well-known device is the red notice, which is the closest thing to an international arrest order.
-A red notice is an international alert issued to seek the location and arrest of a wanted individual in order to extradite them.
-A red notice alerts law enforcement personnel in one nation that authorities in another country are looking for a certain person.
+The most widely recognized device is the red notice, which serves as an international arrest order.
+It is issued to locate and apprehend a wanted individual for extradition.
+A red notice informs law enforcement in one nation that another country is seeking a specific person.

 Interpol Diffusion